Netcentric/accesscontroltool/docs/Configuration.md

 It is recommended to store the values for `private`, `public` and `certificate` in the [YAML literal style](https://yaml.org/spec/1.2/spec.html#id2795688) for readability reasons.

-#### Creation of key pair
-The key pair can be created e.g. with `ssh-keygen -m PKCS8`.
-Afterwards the public key needs to be converted to the right format with `ssh-keygen -f <public-key>.pub -e -m PEM >pubkey.pem`.

 Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments.
 At least the encrypted `privatePassword` normally differs (due to the different Crypto Support master keys).

+#### Creation of key pair
+The key pair can be created with `openssl` as outlined in https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.html?lang=en#setup-public-and-private-keys-for-use-with-adobe-i%2Fo.

+#### Encrypt private key

+To encrypt an unencrypted private key (in PEM format) you can use `openssl pkcs8 -topk8 -in <unencrypted-private-key-file> -out <encrypted-private-key-file>`.
+It will ask you for the passphrase interactively.

 ## Configuration of ACEs